MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 If you're using a version of Visual Studio that was shipped before June 2023, we recommend that you always use the latest Visual Studio Installer in your layout and distribute it to your clients.
 For example, if you distribute the Visual Studio 2022 installer in your Visual Studio 2019 layout, then your Visual Studio 2019 clients based off of that layout have the ability to change the source location for updates or to easily remove out-of-support components.
 Further details are [described below](#configure-the-layout-to-always-include-and-provide-the-latest-installer).

 The capability to programmatically ensure that you're using the latest installer is only available to Visual Studio 2019 bootstrappers that were built after Visual Studio 2022 originally shipped.
-So, the vs_enterprise.exe in the example below must be a version that shipped _after_ November 10, 2021.
+So, the vs_enterprise.exe in the following example must be a version that shipped _after_ November 10, 2021.

 To create a layout of the entire product that uses the latest and greatest installer available, run